Projective objects and the modified trace in factorisable finite tensor categories: Introduction

 Part 2 generalises~\cite[Thm.\,5.5]{Lachowska-center}, \cite[Cor.\,4.1]{Lachowska-Verlinde} established for small quantum groups associated to simple Lie algebras of ADE type.

 The motivation of the present paper is to give a generalisation of these results to factorisable finite tensor categories.
 Let us describe our setting in more detail.

 Let $k$ be a field.
 An abelian $k$-linear category is called {\em finite} if it is equivalent to the category of finite-dimensional representations of a finite-dimensional $k$-algebra.
 A {\em finite tensor category} is a finite abelian category which is rigid monoidal with bilinear tensor product and simple tensor unit.
+If the category is equipped with a natural monoidal isomorphism from the identity functor to the endofunctor given by taking double duals, it is called {\em pivotal}.
 An important class of examples of finite tensor categories are the categories $\Rep(H)$ for finite-dimensional Hopf algebras $H$.
+A Hopf algebra $H$ is called pivotal if the squared antipode of $H$ is given by conjugating with a group-like element~\cite{AAGTV}.
+In this case, $\Rep(H)$ is pivotal.
+A ribbon Hopf algebra is automatically pivotal.

 For a braided finite tensor category one can write down at least four natural non-degeneracy conditions for the braiding.
 These have only recently been shown to all be equivalent \cite{Shimizu:2016}, and we briefly review this result in Section~\ref{sec:conventions}.
 We refer to braided finite tensor categories satisfying these equivalent conditions as {\em factorisable}.
 Indeed, for a quasi-triangular finite-dimensional Hopf algebra $H$, $\Rep(H)$ is factorisable iff $H$ is factorisable~\cite{Lyubashenko:1995}.